rozumden/DeFMO/README.md

 The textures are from the DTD dataset: https://www.robots.ox.ac.uk/~vgg/data/dtd/.
 The exact split used in DeFMO is from the "Neural Voxel Renderer: Learning an Accurate and Controllable Rendering Tool" model and can be downloaded here: https://polybox.ethz.ch/index.php/s/9Abv3QRm0ZgPzhK.

 Then, insert your paths in renderer/settings.py file.
 You also need Blender 2.79b with Python enabled.
 Then, use run_render.py to generate the dataset.
-Please note that the full training dataset with 50 object categories, 1000 objects per category, and 24 timestamps, the dataset takes up to 1 TB of memory.
+Please note that the full training dataset with 50 object categories, 1000 objects per category, and 24 timestamps takes up to 1 TB of storage memory.

 ### Evaluation real-world datasets
 All evaluation datasets can be found at http://cmp.felk.cvut.cz/fmo/.
 We provide a download_datasets.sh script to download the Falling Objects, the TbD-3D, and the TbD datasets.